-An essential part of our work is providing assessment then targeted intervention work for young people to reduce their offending and/or other high-risk behaviours.
-The Intervention Team has developed a national reputation for expert and innovative work and has examples of this published on the Youth Justice Effective Practice Resource Hub.
+An exciting opportunity has arisen within Clayfields House, to work with a small team of Intervention Workers who specialise in providing 1:1 and group work with the young people.
+Our Intervention Team have developed a national reputation for expert and innovative work and has examples of this published on the Youth Justice Effective Practice Resource Hub.

-You will deliver high quality, innovative programme and intervention work for young people either 1:1 or in groups in order to reduce offending and/or high-risk behaviours.
-You will be a graduate in a relevant discipline and already have some relevant training and experience in this field, highly literate and able to provide leadership and expertise to other colleagues in the centre.
+You will deliver high quality assessments and then targeted, innovative programmes of work to the young people either 1:1 or, in groups, in order to reduce offending and/or high-risk behaviours.
+You will be a graduate in a relevant discipline and already have some relevant training and experience in this field, be highly literate and be able to provide leadership and expertise to other colleagues in the centre.
 You will be child focused, attachment and trauma aware, a positive and proactive person who is able to build relationships with ease, maintain personal emotional resilience and work effectively with a wide-ranging multi-disciplinary team.

 Disabled applicants who meet the essential shortlisting requirements will be guaranteed an interview.
 A job share scheme is available for all full-time posts: both permanent and temporary, unless otherwise stated.
 We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and we expect all staff to share this commitment and undergo appropriate checks.